carpentries-lab/metagenomics-analysis/_episodes/05-assembly.md

 - "Why genomic data should be assembled?"
 - "What is the difference between reads and contigs?"
 - "How can we assemble a metagenome?"
-- "How can we obtain individual genomes from a metagenome?
+- "How can we obtain individual genomes from a metagenome?"
 objectives:
 - "Understand what is an assembly"
 - "Use an enviroment in a bioinformatic pipeline"